GENERAL FAIR RULES FOR EXHIBITORS, VENDORS, & ATTENDEES

 The Health Rules for the Crawford County Fair have been updated to keep everyone safe.
 These are in addition to the requirements set forth by the PA Department of Agriculture.
 If you have questions, please contact the appropriate Department Head.

 Failure to follow the requirements for exhibition included may result in loss of Commonwealth funding, and require animal testing and quarantine of animals at the exhibition by the Department.
-Use the link below for information on any additional health requirements of the Crawford County Fair.
+Specific health rules can be found in fair department information.